gadagal/angular-2_iterator_pipe/README.md

 To use it in a component, add iterator module to that components module

-For example if you want to use iterator in app component, just import iterator module like this;
+For example if you want to use iterator in app component, just import iterator module to app module like this;

 import {IteratorModule} from '%path_to_the_module%iterator_pipe.module';